gelermmd/PyNativeCode/README.md

 **Question 10**: Given a two list of numbers create a new list such that new list should contain only odd numbers from the first list and even numbers from the second list

+**Loop Exercises**

+**Question 1**: Print First 10 natural numbers using while loop

+**Question 2**: Print the following pattern

+**Question 3**: Accept number from user and calculate the sum of all number between 1 and given number

+**Question 4**: Print multiplication table of given number

+**Question 5**: Given a list iterate it and display numbers which are divisible by 5 and if you find number greater than 150 stop the loop iteration

+**Question 6**: Given a number count the total number of digits in a number

+**Question 7**: Print the following pattern using for loop

+**Question 8**: Reverse the following list using for loop

+**Question 9**: Display -10 to -1 using for loop

+**Question 10**: Display a message “Done” after successful execution of for loop